-(CNN) — Thousands of people gathered Saturday at Gobbler's Knob in Punxsutawney, Pennsylvania, to watch a famous groundhog deliver his highly anticipated forecast.
+Thousands of people gathered Sunday at Gobbler’s Knob in Punxsutawney, Pennsylvania, to watch a famous groundhog deliver his highly anticipated forecast.

-Punxsutawney Phil emerged from his burrow around 7:30 a.m.
-ET and did not see his shadow, predicting an early spring for us all.
+Punxsutawney Phil emerged from his burrow around 7:25 a.m. and did not see his shadow, predicting an early spring for us all.

 “Faithful followers, there is no shadow of me and a beautiful spring it shall be,” a member of Phil’s Inner Circle read from the groundhog’s prediction scroll to the cheers and applause from the crowd.

 As the legend goes, if Phil sees his shadow, he considers it an “omen” of six more weeks of bad weather and heads back into his hole.
 If it’s cloudy and he doesn’t, you can put away that winter coat sooner than expected.

 But of course, his predictions aren’t always correct.

 The groundhog doesn’t have the best track record

 It’s a Groundhog Day tradition that stretches back more than a century.
 But even though Phil has been in the weather-prediction business for more than 130 years, he doesn’t have a stellar track record.